Nik-Potokar/XIVSlothCombo/README.md

-Personal use. no support will be given.
+Personal use, no support will be given.